 Live Listen will be activated, and you’ll be able to listen to the nearby sound through your AirPods.
-You can place your iPhone close to the person you’re having the conversation with to listen to their speech more conveniently.
+You can place your iPhone close to the person you’re conversing with to listen to their speech more conveniently.

-At the end of the conversation, when you need to disable Live Listen, open Control Center, select the Hearing icon and turn off Live Listen.
-Or, just take the AirPods off your ears, and Live Listen will get automatically turned off.
+At the end of the conversation, when you need to disable Live Listen, open Control Center, select the Hearing icon, and turn off Live Listen.
+Or, just take the AirPods off your ears, and Live Listen will automatically turn off.

 This is how the Live Listen feature works with AirPods.
 Previously, this option was available only for Made for iPhone hearing aid devices.
 So what do you think?
 How cool is Live Listen with your AirPods?
 Let me know in the comments section below!